dylan-lang/opendylan/documentation/core-reference/source/extensions.rst

 Summary

-Prints the message of a warning instance to the Harlequin Dylan debugger window’s messages pane.
+Prints the message of a warning instance to the Open Dylan debugger window’s messages pane.

 Syntax